dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

   print(z); // Error, z has no initialization inferred type
 ```

-Note that as a consequence of the above it is impossible, in an error-free
+As a consequence of the above it is impossible, in an error-free program, to
-program, to observe the static type or contents of an untyped variable before it
+observe the static type or contents of an untyped variable before it has been
-has been given an inferred type.
-From this standpoint it may be thought of as
+given an inferred type.
+From this standpoint it may be thought of as having no
-having no type.
-However, IDEs and tools may wish to report a static type for
+type.
+However, IDEs and tools may wish to report a static type for such a
-such a variable for the purposes of documentation and error reporting.
+variable for the purposes of documentation and error reporting.
 For such
 purposes, tools shall treat an untyped variable as if it were declared with a
 type equal to the upper bound of all of the **initialization inferred types**
 that it is ascribed in the method, plus `Never`.
-Note that as a consequence a
+The latter implies that a
 variable which is ascribed no **initialization inferred types** on any path
 shall be treated as having declared type `Never`.